maple-research-lab/CapProNet_tf/official/resnet/README.md

 # CapProNet with backbone of ResNet in TensorFlow

-This is the offical implementation of paper [CapProNet: Deep Feature Learning via Orthogonal Projections onto Capsule Subspaces](https://arxiv.org/abs/1805.07621) with backbone of Resnet model.
+This is the offical implementation of paper [CapProNet: Deep Feature Learning via Orthogonal Projections onto Capsule Subspaces](https://arxiv.org/abs/1805.07621) with backbone of Resnet model for ImageNet database.
 The backbone network has been borrowd from Tensorflow offical implementation of resnet [here](https://github.com/tensorflow/models/tree/master/official/resnet).
 See the following papers for more detailes about the backbone architecture:

 [1] [Deep Residual Learning for Image Recognition](https://arxiv.org/pdf/1512.03385.pdf) by Kaiming He, Xiangyu Zhang, Shaoqing Ren, and Jian Sun, Dec 2015.